 All benefits-eligible faculty may be nominated.
 The award is open to faculty members not holding administrative appointments above a department or division chair or head.

 Nominees for the Service and Mentoring categories may not hold appointments that are more than 50% administrative.

 Who may nominate?

-- Representatives from each campus will be appointed by the provost.
+Representatives from each university will be appointed by the provost.